mmedl94/lionfish/README.md

 ```

 To resolve this, we have to delete the erroneous virtual environment, build a new one with an older Python version and
-provide the direcories to our tcl and tk installations.
+provide the directories to our tcl and tk installations.

 ``` r
 # Delete the old enironment, might require a restart of R